 It’s really cold in Prague in December (below zero degrees Celsius / 32 Fahrenheit) so dress accordingly.

-If you manage to avoid travelling during peak times at Christmas and New Year and travel before or after the holiday season instead, you can get great flight deals.
+If you manage to avoid travelling during peak times at Christmas and New Year and travel before or after the holiday season instead, you can get some great flight deals.

 The Christmas markets are open every day, even on Christmas Eve, Christmas Day and New Year’s Day.